chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 When you are finished editing your Dockerfile, save and close it.

-With our new Dockerfile created, we can build the image.
+With the new Dockerfile created, you can build the image.
 Execute the following command in your terminal to build your multi-stage image.

 ```sh
 docker build -f Dockerfile2 -t example2:latest .
 ```

-With your image built, we can now run it with the following command.
+With your image built, you can now run it with the following command.

 ```sh
 docker run --name example2 example2:latest
 ```

-You should see output in your terminal identical to that of the previous example.
+You will see output in your terminal identical to that of the previous example.

 ```Output
 Hello, world!